alvarolorentedev/C-Movie/solution.md

 ### Bussiness Intent

-To validate we have a business case, we will create an initial MVP.
 We aim to solve the next questions:
 - Are users interested in a new movie platform?
   - **Success Criteria**: We have 10k Monthly unique visitors, with at least 8% of conversion rate tracked by the CTA.
 - Do we have the expected granularity data from our main competitor?
    - **Success Criteria**: We have >=80% of the required data from a single provider.

-If the success criteria are achieved, and we continue with the project.
 An added benefit is that we can start building an SEO ranking that will be required for the project to be a success on the long-term.

+> If the success criteria are achieved, we continue with the project.
+> After this phase is still possible that the project is cancelled.

 ### Architecture